Can someone steal my website?

 Update – February 2013

-The website that stole our design has now removed it and replaced it with another design, however some elements and content are similar.
+The website that stole our web design London team’s work has now removed it and replaced it with another design, however some elements and content are similar.
 It is always worth trying a simple, polite message first.